opsschool/curriculum/boot_process_101.rst

 We'll cover the first four options here.
 There's another section that deals with booting over the network.

-There are two seperate partition table formats: Master Boot Record (MBR) and the GUID Partition Table (GPT).
+There are two separate partition table formats: Master Boot Record (MBR) and the GUID Partition Table (GPT).
 We'll illustrate how both store data about what's on the drive, and how they're used to boot the operating system.